-CE304 Methods of Bible Study
+CE304 Bible Study Methods

 This course presents practical methods for effective, enriching Bible study.
 (Male students only)

 CE305 Spanish I

 This course provides an introduction to the study of the Spanish language and provides understanding for the basic skills of listening, speaking, reading, and writing Spanish, including learning the plan of salvation for soul winning.